akakie/OLLI-search/README.md

 ## Home Tasks ##

 1. Download the Notes File from the OLLI server and save it on your computer.
 When you are working with the file, use the saved PDF version, not a printed copy.
 The Notes File is small and should not take long to download.
+The OLLI site, by the way, is part of the deep web which is deliberately made available to us.
 2. Visit the page at http://goo.gl/ZTnBNl .
 This page is from About.com/tech on the topic of searching.
 Read or at least look through the different pages on searching.

 # DAY 2 The Surface Web #